ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

 # IBM Event Streams / Kafka Architecture Considerations

-If you need to know the key concepts read [this article](./readme.md).
+If you need to understand the Kafka key concepts read [this article](./readme.md).

 ## High Availability